wake-forest-ctsi/ammi/datamart/README.md

 - **[Slack Chat](https://community.getdbt.com/)**: Join the live discussions and get support.
 - **[dbt Events](https://events.getdbt.com)**: Find upcoming dbt events near you.
 - **[dbt Blog](https://blog.getdbt.com/)**: Stay up-to-date with dbt's development and best practices.

----

-### Key Improvements:

-1. **Headings and structure**: Organized the document into sections for clarity, and added a more prominent title for the project overview.
-2. **Clarity in command instructions**: Each command and its purpose is now clearly separated for ease of use.
-3. **Consistent format**: Standardized formatting for file names and explanations (e.g., backticks around filenames and models).
-4. **Enhanced readability**: Added more detailed explanations where necessary, especially for the file-specific sections.

-This should help users navigate the project more efficiently.
-Let me know if you need any further adjustments!